|Application deadline:||July 31; Non EU: May 31; Scholarships: April 30|

 Find all members only information here

 For over forty years Sotheby´s Institute of Art has been preparing students for careers in the international art world.
 Our vision is to be universally acknowledged as the premier provider of advanced object-based art education, whose graduates combine passion for the visual arts with scholarship, connoisseurship and market sophistication in order to flourish as leaders in the global art market.
-MA programmes at Sotheby´s Institute are validated by the University of Manchester in the UK.

 All postgraduate programmes (Master´s Degrees and Postgraduate Diplomas) require the completion of a BA degree or equivalent, with a major or minor in Art History.
 Exceptions to the undergraduate art history requirement can be made, based upon an applicant's experience in the visual arts or the relevance of other areas of study.